Thevel0per/travel-planner/.ai/app_concept.md

-# Application - VibeTravels (MVP)
+# Application - TravelPlanner (MVP)

 ### Main Problem
 Planning engaging and interesting trips is difficult.
-By leveraging the potential, creativity, and knowledge of AI, VibeTravels allows you to transform simplified notes about places and travel destinations into concrete plans.
+By leveraging the potential, creativity, and knowledge of AI, TravelPlanner allows you to transform simplified notes about places and travel destinations into concrete plans.

 ### Minimum Viable Product Features
 - Saving, reading, browsing, and deleting notes about future trips